opensafely-core/ehrql/docs/includes/generated_docs/schemas/tpp.md

 Treatment dates may be in the past or future at the point when the form is submitted.

-Note that this dataset contains some **duplicate** rows – some full duplicates and some partial duplicates.
+Note that this dataset may contain **duplicate** rows – full duplicates are removed but there may remain some partial duplicates.

 **More Information**